Skip to Content

 Do I need to bring cash to the UK?

-It’s a good idea to have small amounts of cash to hand.
-You may need coins or notes when parking, or require some for tipping.
+It’s a good idea to have small amounts of cash when travelling in the U.K. You may need coins or notes for parking meters or for tipping.
 When paying for small items it can also be simpler to hand over a few coins than a card or a banknote.

-During our recent visit to the UK, we needed to use cash for parking on more than one occasion.
+Although many car parks in the UK now use parking apps for parking charges, we needed to use cash for parking on more than one occasion during our recent trip.
 Some taxis may also accept only cash, especially outside the major cities.

 Should I do anything before paying by card in the UK?

-If you’re planning a UK trip, it’s best to tell your bank that you’ll be travelling before you use your card overseas.
-That way they’ll know not to block it (as if they don’t know they may suspect fraud).
+If you’re planning a UK trip, it’s best to tell your bank that you’ll be travelling and where you’re travelling to before you use your card overseas.
+Otherwise they may suspect fraud and block your card.

 Do I need to bring more than one card?